SeqWare/public-workflows/DEWrapperWorkflow/README.md

 This is the approach you would take for running in production.
 Each donor gets an INI file that is then used to launch a workflow using Docker.
 If you choose to upload to S3 or GNOS your files should be uploaded there.
 You can also find output in /datastore.

+### Source of INIs

+Adam Wright will provide instructions here on using a simple command line tool for generating INIs based on your site's allocation of donors.

 ## Developer Info

 ### DKFZ